mrpwd69/daily-quote/README.md

 # daily-quote
-<h1 style=" background-color: green;">An interesting quote system for your website.
-Enjoy folks!</h1>
+An interesting quote system for your website.
+Enjoy folks!
 <br>
 Using PHP, HTML, BOOTSTRAP.